brycefrank/pyfor/README.md

 If you see no errors, you are ready to process!

+**A Note on IDEs:** One of the draws of pyfor is its 3D and 2D plotting methods.
+These work best in Jupyter notebooks but also work well in PyCharm interactive consoles (version 2018.1 or greater).

 ## Features

 Below is a list of features, complete and otherwise.